 • Break-even point is where the sales revenue and total costs lines cross

-• The area of profit, known as the margin of safety, is to the right of break-even point
+• Area of profit, known as the margin of safety, is to the right of break-even point

 • The area of loss is to the left of break-even point.

-It’s the difference between selling price and variable costs, we can talk about in for each product, in total, or as percentage.
-I know that’s a lot to take in, but bear with me
+To clarify it’s the difference between selling price and variable costs, we can talk about in for each product, in total, or as percentage.
+I know that’s a lot to take in, but bear with me.

 Let me tell you how this works with an example.

 Acme company has got together the following numbers for its business.

 Fixed costs (FC) £12,000

 Selling price per item £20